Black feminism: 21st century

 In the 21st century, new digital platforms have transformed black feminism, creating new pathways for activism.
 As stated by Catherine Steele in her book Digital Black Feminism (2021), the internet and social media platforms have provided Black feminists with the ability to amplify their voices to target more people.
 Steele argues that digital spaces have created a "virtual commons" where Black women can gather to discuss and share experiences around issues of racial and gender justice.
 This digital activism has particularly influenced movements such as #SayHerName.
 The #SayHerName social media campaign, launched through the African American Policy Forum has been used to amplify the stories of Black women who have been victims of police brutality, as their stories are often overlooked in mainstream media.
+In addition to social media activism, digital Black feminism has also evolved into a broader practice of community documentation and participatory archiving.
+African feminist scholars have emphasized how digital technologies can strengthen women’s civic participation and preserve social memory.
+Across Ghana and other African contexts, women’s organizations have incorporated storytelling, oral histories, and digital media into programs that document lived experiences of inequality and resilience.
+These projects link gender activism with public history by transforming records of everyday life into shared resources for education and advocacy.
+Together, these developments illustrate how digital Black feminism operates not only as a mode of political mobilization but also as a living archive of collective memory and care, bridging global and African feminist movements through digital and historical work.
+Building on these curatorial and archival approaches, online platforms continue to serve as dynamic spaces for activism and community-making.
 Using hashtags and social media content on digital platforms has broadened the black feminist movement's reach and increased their accessibility.
 As a result, platforms such as "Black Twitter" have developed new spaces for education and activism on Black women's experiences, pushing for systemic change.